MicrosoftDocs/office-docs-powershell/staffhub/staffhub-ps/staffhub/Add-StaffHubShift.md

 ```

 ### -MemberId
-Member to which the shift is to be added
+Member to which the shift is to be added.

 ```yaml
 Type: String